danirus/blognajd/README.md

     BLOGNAJD_HAS_CONTACT = True # whether contact page and form are active

 Static pages (about, projects, contact) do exist already.
 Edit their templates (`blognajd/about.html`, `blognajd/about.html` and `django_contactme/base.html`) and change their texts in the flatblocks_xtd in the admin interface.
 Better to see it in the demo site.

+## Tests

+Includes a **test suite**.
+If you commit code, please consider adding proper coverage (especially if it has a chance for a regression) in the test suite.

+Run the tests with:  ``python setup.py test``